laravel-enso/notifications/README.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

-### Details
+### Features

 - uses [Pusher](https://pusher.com/) and [Laravel's notification infrastructure](https://laravel.com/docs/5.4/broadcasting) to bring minimal-setup notification functionality
 - users can also be notified via email
 - comes with a VueJS embeddable component that displays notifications
 - allows the lazy loading of notifications
 - read and unread notifications are visually differentiated and can be manualy/automatically marked as read, as well as cleared
+- polymorphic relationships are used, in order to be able to attach notifications to any entity

 ### Installation Steps